List of News and Information about faurecia on 4WheelsNews.com

 To reach sales growth at the lower end of that range would represent around 7 percent year-on-year sales growth.
 Faurecia forecasts 2011 operating income between EUR580 million and EUR640 million and net cash flow above EUR200 million.Read the entire article Faurecia sales rose 48 percent to €13.79 billion in 2010

 After a two-year slowdown, Continental AG and Faurecia SA are expected to drive mergers and acquisitions in Europe’s auto-components industry.
 During the slowdown, private equity companies had gone around looking for deals.
-PRTM, a consulting firm based in Waltham, Massachusetts, said that transactions involving European auto-parts manufacturers as targets could total up to 85 this year, standing for a 13% increase from 2009.
+PRTM, a consulting firm based in Waltham, Massachusetts, said that transactions involving European auto-parts manufacturers as targets could total up to 85 this year, standing for a 13 percent increase from 2009.